colinchambachan/colinchambachan/README.md

 # Hey, I'm Colin 👋

 Hey 👋 !
-I'm Colin, a Software Engineering student at McMaster University 🎓, looking to specialize in Software Engineering in my second year!
+I'm Colin, a Software Engineering student at McMaster University 🎓

 There are two main reasons that drive my passion for programming: